 Yellow leaves are a sign of overwatering but don’t mix these up with the pale green leaves that are brand new leaves that have just uncurled.
 These little paler green leaves will grow and darken as they mature.

 We love the patterned leaves of a Calathea and although he can be a bit of a drama queen, he is worth it.
-Part of the My Home Bundle, this guy is one worth caring for.

 Brown crispy tips are a sign it is underwatered, but yellow leaves are a sign it is overwatered so check it is not sitting in water in the ceramic.